DemocracyDevelopers/colorado-rla/docs/25_developer.md

   Kiniry.
 * Fourth draft with updates for phase-2 delivery, 24 August 2017 by
   Joe Kiniry.
+* Updates 2 August 2023 by Vanessa Teague.

 Platform and Programming Languages
 ----------------------------------